Unauthorised absence from work can have a significant impact on your business, both in financial and operational terms.

 Is unauthorised absence from work gross misconduct?

-Although unauthorised absence from work is a clear misconduct offence, it is rare that being absent without leave, or failing to follow the correct protocol in notifying an employer of any absence, will be classed as sufficiently serious to warrant summary dismissal.
+Although unauthorised absence from work is generally a misconduct offence, it is rare that being absent without leave, or failing to follow the correct protocol in notifying an employer of any absence, on its own will be classed as sufficiently serious to warrant summary dismissal.

 In other words, unauthorised absence will not usually amount to gross misconduct.
 Typically, any unauthorised absence from work will be dealt with by a series of disciplinary warnings culminating in dismissal on notice, rather than summary dismissal without notice, or pay in lieu of notice.

 That said, even in circumstances where you have made it clear that this type of misconduct may result in summary dismissal, you must still undertake a full and fair investigation before making any decision to dismiss.
-As such, you should never dismiss an employee “on the spot” for unauthorised absence from work.
+As such, you should avoid dismissing an employee “on the spot” for unauthorised absence from work.

 In circumstances where an employee has failed to attend work without explanation, and all attempts have been made to contact the employee over the course of a few days, including any emergency contact, you should send a hardcopy letter of concern via recorded delivery.